 It’s an international treaty on climate change that aims to limited global warming.

 In December 2015, 195 countries came together and signed an agreement to make efforts to “hold the increase in the global average temperature to well below 2 degrees above pre-industrial levels and to pursue efforts to limit the temperature increase to 1.5°C above pre-industrial levels”.

-To achieve this temperature goal, it was agreed that the participating countries would aim to cap the greenhouse gas discharge of something, especially gas or radiation as soon as possible – because these discharge of something, especially gas or radiation are one of the biggest causes of global warming
+To achieve this temperature goal, it was agreed that the participating countries would aim to cap the greenhouse gas emissions as soon as possible – because these emissions are one of the biggest causes of global warming